BrewBlox/brewblox-documentation/docs/user/wireguard.md

 ## Server installation

-We need to install the software, create the [public and private encryption keys](https://ssd.eff.org/en/module/deep-dive-end-end-encryption-how-do-public-key-encryption-systems-work), and create the configuration for our tunnel.
+We need to install the software, create the public and private encryption keys, and create the configuration for our tunnel.

-Open a terminal on the server (probably your Pi), and we'll run some terminal commands.
+Open a terminal on the server (your Pi), and we'll run some terminal commands.

 Install Wireguard:
 ```bash